-The Commuter Choice Program includes two types of commuting expenses:
+The Commuter Choice program includes two types of commuting expenses:

-The 2018 IRS monthly allowable dollar limit for transit is $260.
+The 2009 IRS monthly allowable dollar limit for transit is $230.
 When you enroll for the Commuter Choice transit benefit, the fare pass will be delivered directly to your home address.

 Should your parking and/or transit expenses exceed the IRS monthly allowable dollar limit, you may have additional dollars withheld on an after-tax basis to pay your expenses that exceed the IRS dollar limit.

-The majority of costs you incur from your residence to work or from work to your residence, for public transportation (i.e. mass transit) or van pools and for parking are considered eligible commuting expenses under IRS regulations.
+The majority of costs you incur from your residence to work or from work to your residence, for public transportation (i.e. mass transit) or vanpools and for parking are considered eligible commuting expenses under IRS regulations.
 Commuting expenses must represent your normal commute between your residence and your work location.

 Payroll Deduction Dates for Commuter Choice Program Participants

-Department of Administrative Services
+Ohio Department of Administrative Services

-30 East Broad Street, 27th Floor
+30 E. Broad St., 27th Floor

 Columbus, Ohio 43215